 Renewables and battery storage are a cheaper and quicker way to get more new power to come online.
 Clean renewable wind and solar are the quickest forms of new energy supply to build when more generation is needed, and are also the most affordable forms of new power to add to the system.
 But the Reconciliation Bill which Trump signed in July, scraps tax credits for not only such solar and wind deployment but also incentives for home energy improvements that directly result in lower utility bills.
 Also driving the crunch for cost-burdened households has also been a delay in the distribution of federal home heating assistance, spurred by the government shutdown.
 Natural gas bills too are expected to rise.

-It is disingenuous to claim “we need to do X, Y and Z coal and gas plants open because of “energy affordability” and "Coal and gas the affordable and reliable domestic supplies of energy that the US needs simply because I said so" while the other hand scheming up even more plans to make even more cuts to the exact same federal programs that help households reduce their energy usage and bills, such as Energy Star and the Weatherization Assistance Program.
+Ending support for renewables and keeping fossil fuel power plants going longer are the wrong tactics for addressing skyrocketing electricity rates and is based on data that is decades outdated.
+Building and maintaining power lines is the main reason why rates are rising.
+It is disingenuous to associate coal and gas plants with affordability and reliability while the other hand scheming up even more plans to make even more cuts to the exact same federal programs that help households reduce their energy usage and bills, such as Energy Star and the Weatherization Assistance Program.

 The federal government confiscating clean energy incentives and funding while making a renewed commitment to fossil fuels (including coal) will only make our utility bills climb even further.
 With fewer cheap, affordable clean energy projects being built, the average American household will pay $170 more each year for energy than they do now by 2035, according to the think tank Energy Innovation.
 So therefore, these federal rollbacks, that will limit us to building only about half of the clean energy previously planned, are a lose-lose proposition for both affordability and our climate.